gdcc/dataverse-kubernetes/README.md

 kubectl create -f k8s/dataverse.yaml
 ```

-When the deployment was successfull (check with `kubectl logs dataverse-...`),
-you need to bootstrap the installation:
+When the deployment was successfull, you need to bootstrap the installation.
+You can simply create the job, it will wait for Dataverse to deploy.
 ```
 kubectl create -f k8s/bootstrap.yaml
 ```

+You can check the status of the containers and the bootstrapping job from
+the output of `kubectl get pods,jobs`.

 If you want to use this basic deployment for development, testing or demo cases,
 you can just execute the following to open Dataverse in your browser: